mazzz1y/majmun/docs/config/proxy.md

 !!! note "Command Output"

     The `stream` and `error` commands must write video data to `stdout`; `stderr` is printed to the debug logs.
     If a command exits with empty stdout, an upstream error is triggered.
-The `segmenter` and `playout` commands write segment files to disk instead — see their pages for the exact contract.
+The `segmenter` command (and the [playout](playout.md) transcode for generated channels) write segment files to disk instead — see their pages for the exact contract.

 ## YAML Structure